Asia

 Thursday, 15 May 2025

-US administration split on when to add Chinese chipmakers to export blacklist
+US considers adding Chinese chipmakers to export blacklist

-Some US officials fear the move could jeopardise trade talks with Beijing
+Some US officials fear move could jeopardise trade talks with Beijing

 Financial Times